bcgov/gwells/database/README.md

     ```

 5. Copy the CSV files over to your local workstation, ready to be included in the `rsync` [step below](#rsync-csv).

+   *NOTE*: The code table values are not derived from the legacy tables.
+The rows, and identifiers, are pre-populated and
+   ready to be loaded in:
+    ```
+    province_state.csv
+    well_yield_unit.csv
+    ```

-## Loading data upon which to run a live Search
+## Loading data upon which to run a Search (against the PostGres DB)

-The legacy data was exported into human-readable CSV files, and stored outsitde of this github repo.
+The legacy data was exported into human-readable CSV files, and stored outside of GitHub.
+This is for both
+security and storage reasons.
 The seqreset.sql script was generated via Django using:
     `python manage.py sqlsequencereset gwells > ./database/scripts/seqreset.sql`

 1. Sync scripts to Postgres pod (from developer workstation):